 STAR: Sculpture, Marine Ecology and Commercial Fishing Collide

-“Star” is what happens when Dr. Niels Lindquist, a marine ecologist, and Clammerhead (David) Cessna, a commercial fisherman, develop a proprietary biodegradable hardscape that Carolyn Henne, a sculptor, adapts to make sculpture to then be deployed for aquaculture.
+“Star” is what happens when Dr. Niels Lindquist, a marine ecologist, and Clammerhead (David) Cessna, an oysterman, develop a proprietary biodegradable hardscape that Carolyn Henne, a sculptor, adapts to make sculpture to then be deployed for aquaculture on an intertidal sandbar in the Newport River, North Carolina.

 “Star” is a test section for a much larger installation, “Sea Stars”.
 Star is a lonely synchronized swimmer installed on Sandbar Oyster Company’s lease, The Spa, on 9/25/20.
 Though she lacks fellow performers, she is executing an important role as we prepare for the late Spring 2021 installation of “Sea Stars” with 15 swimmers and a giant octopus.
 They will occupy approximately a 150’ by 150’ area in The Spa.
 Eventually these colorful sculptures will become oyster reefs much like the intertidal oyster reefs that Sandbar Oyster Company builds with Sandbar’s Oyster Catcher™, a uniquely successful substrate for attracting wild native oyster larvae.